Write365/WordSalad/README.md

 # WordSalad-Module
-WordSalad Module is a Drupal module that will call WordSalad Service upon a post being saved
+WordSalad is a Drupal module that will call WordSalad Service upon a post being saved.